-Period pain is caused by the process of your body expelling menstrual blood from your uterus, with the medical name for period pain being dysmenorrhoea.
+Period pain is caused by the process of the uterus expelling menstrual blood, with the medical name for period pain being dysmenorrhoea.

 Period pain can be related to the physical cramping of your uterus, nerve pain caused by inflammation of your uterus and surrounding tissues or a medical condition like endometriosis.

-Period pain can be debilitating and taxing on the soul, with painful periods being a huge contributor to us taking sick days to curl up into a ball and moan, sucking back pain killers to get us through.
+Period pain can be debilitating and taxing on the soul, with painful periods being a huge contributor to skipping work or school1–5 to curl up into a ball and moan, sucking back pain killers to get us through.

 Imagine, just for once, forgetting that you have your period